zefie/BeatnikProject2019/README.md

 - Play Beatnik RMF, MIDI, MIDI Karaoke Files using classic Beatnik Soundbanks
 - Basic MIDI Controls, such as Transpose, Tempo, Volume, Seeking, Channel Mute
 - Ability to switch soundbanks almost seamlessly
-- Rare soundbanks including WebTV Classic and WebTV Plus
+- 13 Soundbanks to choose from, including rare Soundbanks from WebTV (Classic and Plus)
 - User Configuration Support to retain common settings
 - Drag-n-Drop Support
 - File association support (Use "Open With", then check "Always Open With" after browsing to BXPlayerGUI.exe)